 Next came a cylinder of glossy, brittle dark chocolate containing a soft, luxurious milk chocolate filling, served with an intense puree of caramel, a yogurt sorbet and a crisp pepper tuille.
 The harmony of the chocolate and caramel with the pepper and yogurt was excellent and was a befitting way to end the meal.
 This course was paired with that classic dessert wine, Hungarian Tokaji.
 This wasn’t for me.
 I preferred it with the aged port that my partner chose – the fortified wine working in perfect harmony with the rich, dark chocolate.

-Our meal was by no means cheap (£202 with service).
+Our meal was by no means cheap (£202 for two diners, including the service charge).
 But, for a special occasion, in a restaurant of this quality, it is to be expected.
 I am already looking forward to returning and sampling the set lunch.

 Adam’s offers a set lunch menu for £25 (3 courses), and two set tasting menus; one with 5 courses (£45) and the other with 9 courses (£75).
 Wine flights to accompany these tasting menus are also available.